fnaysee/watermark-bot/README.md

 # Installation is easy:
 1- Download the repo with git or zip.

-2- Run composer update to download dependencies.
+2- Run composer update in the project directory to download dependencies.

 3- Edit .env file at the root with your bot details (make sure you change the TELEGRAM_REQUEST_URL to your own address).